 Cyberbullying: What is it and how to stop it

-We brought together UNICEF specialists, international cyberbullying and child protection experts, and teamed up with Facebook, Instagram and Twitter to answer the questions and give their advice on ways to deal with online bullying.
+We brought together UNICEF specialists, international cyberbullying and child protection experts, and teamed up with Facebook, Instagram, TikTok and Twitter to answer some of the most common questions about online bullying and give advice on ways to deal with it.

 What is cyberbullying?

 Cyberbullying is bullying with the use of digital technologies.
 It can take place on social media, messaging platforms, gaming platforms and mobile phones.
 It is repeated behaviour, aimed at scaring, angering or shaming those who are targeted.
 Examples include:

 - spreading lies about or posting embarrassing photos or videos of someone on social media

 - sending hurtful, abusive or threatening messages, images or videos via messaging platforms